lightninglabs/chantools/README.md

 # Channel tools

-This tool provides four helper functions that can be used to rescue funds locked in lnd channels in case lnd itself cannot run properly any more.
+This tool provides helper functions that can be used to rescue funds locked in lnd channels in case lnd itself cannot run properly any more.

 **WARNING**: This tool was specifically built for a certain rescue operation and might not be well-suited for your use case.
 Or not all edge cases for your needs